ncp38/cs142-f23/labs/lab8/index.md

 ---
-title: Lab 7
+title: Lab 8
 parent: Labs
 ---

-# CS 142 Lab 7
+# CS 142 Lab

-For this lab, we'll be using new randomized partners!
+For this lab, we'll be using the same randomized partners!
 (Your pairing will be put up on the screen at the beginning of class.)

-## Recursion, recursion diagrams, and the Tower of Hanoi
+## Backtracking

-In this lab, you'll explore recursion and using recursive functions!
-When you finish, you'll have worked with recursive functions, analyzed how they operate, and used them to investigate the Tower of Hanoi logic puzzle.
+In this lab, you'll explore the concept of backtracking!
+You'll learn what backtracking is, evaluate how it could be implemented programmatically, and begin to think about it as an algorithm.

 ### Getting started